 The source of economic value and the commodity supply chain

+To make the economy more functional and “synced up”, we have to figure out how value is generated.
+Let’s go back to the chair example.
 To make the chair have value, first trees need to be cut down.
 Then, the wood from the trees has to be made into boards.
 Then, the boards need to be crafted into a chair.

-From this, we can determine that economic value is, in the most rudimentary sense, generated by a combination of raw material (the trees) with labor (the lumberjack).
+From this, we determine that economic value is, in the most rudimentary sense, generated by a combination of raw material (the trees) with labor (the lumberjack).
 Then, by a combination of the raw material (the refined wood) and the labor (the woodworker).

-The American capitalist determines that his 200 workers are able to craft 200 chairs an hour.
+The American capitalist determines his 200 workers are able to craft 200 chairs an hour.
 This means that in a week, assuming they work 40 hours (third world workers usually work much more), they make 80,000 chairs per week.
 The American capitalist then sells the chairs, for $40 a piece, making $3,200,000.

 So, the factory revenue is $3,200,00 a week.
 The monthly minimum wage for urban regions of Vietnam is $171, which is $42.75 a week.
 Let’s round that up to $50 a week, per worker (although, no American capitalist is that “generous”, and would more likely be operating in a provincial area with a lower minimum wage anyway).
-So take away $10,000 ($50 x 200) in the form of wages, and maybe another $10,000 a week for overhead.
+So take away $10,000 ($50 x 200) in the form of wages, and another $10,000 a week for overhead.
 The capitalist is making $3,180,000 (before tax) in weekly profits, and the workers make $50.

 You may notice the logging company and the chair company provide different illustrations.
 In the logging company example, I was using funny money, untethered to real life currency, to illustrate the basic tenants of a capitalistic relationship.
 In the chair company example, I tried to more accurately represent an Imperialist-Capitalist dynamic, although that’s more simplified too.
 The point of this post is to properly illustrate how the capitalist dynamic works practically, and I’m no expert about the specifics of the global commodity exchange.